AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 And... he... can't... find.. it... for... something... that... he... had... justified... using... it... on... me...

-I was... beginning to snap.
+I was... beginning... to snap...

 I tried to give VERY charitable reasonable of doubt.
 VERY reasonable of doubt.
+VERY CHARITABLE INDEED.

 Until...
 I looked into the JPJ and KKM official websites.